- Explore Bangkok by night on a Midnight Food Tour

 |Day 10||Free Day in Khanom||Khanom|

 |Day 12||Angthong Marine Park Snorkeling & Kayaking Tour||Koh Samui|

 Once you have checked in, you have the rest of the day free to explore or relax as much as you like.
-Take to the streets and explore the temples, markets, and quaint cafes of Thailand's fascinating capital, go shopping, or hop on the river taxis to catch a glimpse of the city from the water.
+Take to the streets and explore the temples, markets, and quaint cafés of Thailand's fascinating capital, shop, or hop on the river taxis to catch a glimpse of the city from the water.

 Day 2: Bangkok City & Boat Tour, Midnight Tuk-Tuk Food Tour

-You will return back to your hotel by midnight.
+You will return to your hotel by midnight.

 Day 3: Fly to Chiang Mai, Sunset at Doi Suthep